 Instructions

-- Season the beef tenderloin well with kosher salt and black pepper.
+- Season the tenderloin generously on all sides with kosher salt and freshly cracked black pepper.

 - Add the seasoned tenderloin to a vacuum seal bag and use your vacuum sealer to seal.
 If you don't have a vacuum sealer, use another air removal method.

-- Heat the water bath with the immersion circulator to 133 degrees F for medium-rare and cook for 2-4 hours.
+- Add the beef tenderloin to the water bath and cook for 2-4 hours.
 Do not cook longer than 4 hours.

 - Remove the tenderloin from the water bath and bag.
 Pat completely dry with paper towels or a clean dish towel.
 Cut and remove the twine.